ssivtoo/Tennis-for-Two-by-Arduino-with-OLED/README.md

 # Tennis-for-Two-by-Arduino
 This is a recreation of the first video game, "Tennis for Two," using Arduino as the signal source.
+This *Tennis for Two* recreation was developed for my school project.
+It is adapted from [code and tutorial by Windell Oskay of Evil Mad Scientist Laboratories](https://www.evilmadscientist.com/2008/resurrecting-tennis-for-two-a-video-game-from-1958/)

 ## Tennis for Two